Feastio

 The bar at Bern's

-• Epicurean Hotel, Autograph Collection - a hotel for foodies across the street from Bern's with Elevage SoHo Kitchen & Bar (recommended by Michelin Guide) and a rooftop cocktail bar.
+• Epicurean Hotel, Autograph Collection, is a hotel for foodies across the street from Bern's.
+It features Elevage SoHo Kitchen & Bar (recommended by Michelin Guide) and a rooftop cocktail bar.

-• Bern's Fine Wines & Spirits - a retail shop offering a range of products from everyday wines to rare vintages and limited releases.
+• Bern's Fine Wines & Spirits is a retail shop that sells everything from everyday wines to rare vintages and limited-release products.

 Wine Cellar